-Much like with a home loan, if a borrower who has a mortgage on a commercial property doesn't make the payments, the lender will likely initiate foreclosure proceedings.
+When a borrower mortgages a commercial property but doesn't make the payments, the lender will likely initiate foreclosure proceedings.
 Once a commercial property goes into foreclosure, the lender will want to ensure that:

 Furthermore, the duties of the receiver include:

 Hiring a receiver can be costly for the lender.
 Generally, receivers are paid on an hourly basis, with rates typically being several hundred dollars per hour.
-(Rates vary quite a bit based on the geographic location of the property.)
-The lender is required to cover the cost of a court-appointed receiver.
+Though, rates vary quite a bit based on the geographic location of the property.
+The lender has to cover the cost of a court-appointed receiver.

 Moreover, a court-appointed receiver answers to the court, not the lender.
-This means that the lender must give up some control, which is of particular concern to lenders when it comes to selling the commercial property, setting a minimum sale price, and distributing the proceeds.
+So, the lender must give up some control.
+This lack of control is of particular concern to lenders when it comes to selling the commercial property, setting a minimum sale price, and distributing the proceeds.

 If you're a commercial property owner facing foreclosure, it's important to keep in mind that a foreclosure involves many legal intricacies.
 It might be beneficial to employ the services of a qualified attorney to help you through the process and ensure that you fully understand your rights under the law.